University of Warwick Boat Club: History

+Results

+The Club has broken a number of records recently, with these held in a spreadsheet for all to see.
+The Club jointly held the course record for the Challenge Academic category at WeHoRR from 2023-2025.
+In recent years it has won BUCS Medals at all three BUCS Rowing events.
+It last qualified for Henley Women's Regatta in 2023 and Henley Royal Regatta in 2025.
+The club looks to build on this success alongside Head Coach Gavin McWilliams.

 Ursus Boat Club

 The club's alumni maintain strong links with the club through the Warwick Graduate Boat Club, Ursus.
 Members of Ursus and UWBC regularly compete.
 The club hosts an annual ball, which sees some friendly side by side racing between Ursus and current UWBC members, before having a sit down meal in the evening.

 Ursus was set up in 2002 by alumni Ken Loveday and Mark Williams with the help of the executive committee for that year.
 The newly established boat club had two primary functions, firstly to enable old friends to keep in touch with each other and the club and secondly to help with the purchasing of new equipment for UWBC.
+The Alumni were instrumental in the purchase of the new Men's 1st VIII and continue to support the club as it modernises its fleet.

 Alumni of the club include Boat Race winner Ben Ellison and Olympic rower Tom Solesbury.

-Training Camps

-The club attends two annual training camps, as well as numerous away days paddling against other crews.
-In previous years the club has boated from Reading Rowing Club, Walbrook Rowing Club, Dorney Lake for their Winter training camp.
-Typically the Spring training camp is held abroad, the club has attended training camps at Tilburg, Netherlands; Banyoles, Spain; Mimizan, France.

 Warwick Rowers / Worldwide Roar calendars

 In 2009, members of the men's team began independently producing an annual wall calendar featuring them modeling nude, as 'Warwick Rowers', donating the proceeds from sales to help fund the team.
 In 2012 they began donating proceeds from sales of the calendar as well as related media and merchandise to Sport Allies, an independent charity created by them 'to reach out to young people challenged by bullying, homophobia or low self-esteem'.
 With the university fully funding the club, Sport Allies later became the sole beneficiary of the Warwick Rowers.
 In 2011 the women's team began producing a similar calendar featuring its rowers, sharing proceeds with Macmillan Cancer Support.
 In 2019, 'Warwick Rowers' rebranded itself as 'Worldwide Roar'.
+The club now has no connection to the calendar.